X

 Heed the Warning Signs

 Again, much like your body, your car or truck will often give you danger signals when it’s beginning to malfunction.
-Our fuel injector rebuild pros suggest that if your vehicle experiences any of the following five symptoms, it needs an injector check-up, pronto.
+Our fuel injector pros suggest that if your vehicle experiences any of the following five symptoms, it needs an injector check-up, pronto.

 1. Fuel Efficiency Plummets